sekika/kaidoku/docs/play.md

 When you want to know which number is to be placed in a certain cell, you scan the same row, column, and box.
 From the digits 1 to 9, the number already filled in the same row, column, and box is removed from the candidate.
 If there is a unique candidate, that is the number to be filled in that cell.
 This logic is called **naked single**.
 By using the naked single logic, R2C9 is 9.

 Now we place number 9 on R2C9.
-Please look at the instruction of **Type 3 digits (row, column, number) to put a number.**.
-You specify row, column, and number to place in this order.
+Please look at the instruction of **Type 3 digits (row, column, number) to put a number.** You specify row, column, and number to place in this order.
 In this case, row is 2, column is 9, number is 9, and therefore you type `299`.

     kaidoku-{{ site.version }}> 299